karendcl/recommend-books/Readme.md

 - The corpus is composed of books' summaries and not the actual books because we couldn't find an existing database with the content.
 We also consider that a book's main topics must be discussed in a summary of it so the corpus should suffice to make an accurate prediction.
 - The books are in English so the model is trained with English books.
+- In order to tackle the topic modelling problem, we discussed various models, and we chose to use the LDA model, mainly because uses a probabilistic generativa model that assumes each document is composed of a mixture of topics, and each topic is a mixture of words, and can infer the topic distribution for both documents and words, while other models (Like LSA) can only do so for documents.
+LDA its more complex to implement and slower than other models but it also requires less memory and computational resources.
+- The data is vectorized using the TfidfVectorizer from the sklearn library.
+We choose this method because transform raw text data into meaningful features, capturing the essence of each document while considering the broader context of the entire corpus.